TIMEEVENT DESCRIPTIONLOCATION

 4,365,000,000 YBN

-166) A protein can assemble DNA from RNA.
+166) First DNA.
+A protein allows DNA to be made from RNA.

 4,360,000,000 YBN